Barry Williams (actor): Career

-Williams has appeared in various Brady Bunch TV movie reunions, including the 1988 Christmas movie, A Very Brady Christmas.
+Williams has appeared in various Brady Bunch reunions, including the variety series The Brady Bunch Hour (1976–77), the television film The Brady Girls Get Married (1981), the 1988 Christmas film, A Very Brady Christmas, and the drama series The Bradys (1990).
 In 1989, Williams was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for his role as Greg Brady.

-His 1992 autobiography, Growing Up Brady: I Was A Teenage Greg, co-written with Chris Kreski, was a New York Times bestseller and was adapted into a 2000 TV movie titled Growing Up Brady starring Adam Brody as Williams.
+He also had a cameo role as a record producer in the 1995 feature film The Brady Bunch Movie.
+His 1992 autobiography, Growing Up Brady: I Was A Teenage Greg, co-written with Chris Kreski, was a New York Times bestseller and was adapted into a 2000 television film titled Growing Up Brady starring Adam Brody as Williams.
 In 2000, Williams sang a parody of Eminem's "The Real Slim Shady" called "The Real Greg Brady"; the song was co-written by Williams, comedy writer and radio producer, David Brody of Z100 NY WHTZ, and Jay Gilbert of WEBN Radio in Cincinnati.

+Other shows Williams has appeared in include Highway to Heaven, Murder, She Wrote, Full House, That 70s Show, and Scrubs.
 Williams appeared briefly as an audience member in the 2002 music video of Peter Gabriel's song, "The Barry Williams Show".
 The song is actually about a fictional Jerry Springer-like talk show host, not the actor; Gabriel later revealed that he did not know of the Brady Bunch star when he wrote the song.
 Williams has made multiple appearances as a paid featured dancer at the World's Largest Disco in Buffalo, New York.

-In 2001–2002, he played Manager Dean "The Machine" Strickland in 13 episodes of the sitcom, Hollywood 7, which featured the British pop group S Club 7.
+Between 2001 and 2002, he played Manager Dean "The Machine" Strickland in 13 episodes of the sitcom, Hollywood 7, which featured the British pop group S Club 7.
 Williams played himself in the 2003 film Dickie Roberts: Former Child Star.
 In 2008, Williams appeared in Episode 6 of the VH1 series, Celebrity Rehab with Dr. Drew.
 Williams participated as a friend of one of the patients, Chyna, and explained to her during a group session how drinking had a negative impact on his own life and career.

 In January 2010, he took a role in The Asylum mockbuster, Mega Piranha, who played alongside the former teen pop singer Tiffany.

-With the death of Florence Henderson on November 24, 2016, Williams became the oldest surviving (adult) cast member from The Brady Bunch.
+With the death of Florence Henderson in 2016, Williams became the oldest living cast member of The Brady Bunch.

 As of 2019, he makes Branson, Missouri, his home and tours with the musical group Barry Williams and the Traveliers.
 He also joined with the other Brady Bunch kids in the 2019 television series A Very Brady Renovation on HGTV.
-In 2021, Williams starred in the Lifetime Christmas movie, Blending Christmas, alongside his Brady Bunch co-stars Christopher Knight, Mike Lookinland, Susan Olsen, and Robbie Rist.
+In 2021, Williams starred in the Lifetime Christmas film, Blending Christmas, alongside his Brady Bunch co-stars Christopher Knight, Mike Lookinland, Susan Olsen, and Robbie Rist.

 In 2022, Williams, Knight, and Lookinland competed in season eight of The Masked Singer as "Mummies".
 They were eliminated on "TV Theme Night" alongside Daymond John as "Fortune Teller".